 Big thanks to the members of the USFWS Eider monitoring crew that helped us find it

-Finally, and perhaps most notably, I was not only lucky enough to see a Polar Bear (Ursus maritimus) again this year (3 for 3), but also managed to find my own while scanning the sea ice for migrating birds.
+Ursus maritimus) again this year (3 for 3), but also managed to find my own while scanning the sea ice for migrating birds.
 Something about watching the bear travelling over the ice after serendipitously picking it out with a scope was more fulfilling than chasing, but either way I am very happy to have seen this magnificent species in my lifetime.
 Still waiting on that Ivory Gull.

-Buff-breasted Sandpiper (Calidris subruficollis
+Buff-breasted Sandpiper (Calidris subruficollis)

 Utqiagvik, North Slope, Ak